QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 One of the most important tasks in computing is stepping through a sequence of data and performing a given action

-Julia's provides neat and flexible tools for iteration as we now discuss
+Julia provides neat and flexible tools for iteration as we now discuss

 Iterables
 ----------------